carelvwyk/bitgo-docs/index.html.md

 ### BitGo Instant Wallets
 By default, this method will create backup keychains locally.
 To create a wallet that can be used to send BitGo Instant, use the **backupXpubProvider** parameter to specify a KRS, e.g. "keyternal".

+### HTTP Request

+This method is only available client-side.

 ### Method Parameters

 Name | Type | Required | Description